 3. Tell a story

 Social media isn’t just for making announcements; it’s an opportunity to build a narrative.
 Your product has a story, and social media is the perfect platform on which to tell it.
-Your vision, your brand, the people who make your product, the community those products serve, and the impact you have on the world are all part of that story.
+Your vision, your brand, the people who make your product, the community those products serve, and your impact on the world are all part of that story.

 Your customers also have their own stories to contribute, so weave them into the narrative you’re building as well.

 4. Be authentic